HeyPuter/docs/src/AI/txt2speech.md

 - Welsh (`cy-GB`)

 #### `voice` (String) (optional)
 The voice to use for speech synthesis.
-Defaults to `Joanna` when `provider` is `aws-polly`, or `alloy` when using the OpenAI provider.
+Defaults to `Joanna` when `provider` is `aws-polly`, `alloy` when using the OpenAI provider, or `21m00Tcm4TlvDq8ikWAM` when using ElevenLabs.

 - **AWS Polly voices:** See the [AWS Polly voice list](https://docs.aws.amazon.com/polly/latest/dg/available-voices.html) for available IDs and languages.
 - **OpenAI voices:** Built-in options include `alloy`, `ash`, `ballad`, `coral`, `echo`, `fable`, `nova`, `onyx`, `sage`, and `shimmer`.
+- **ElevenLabs voices:** Use any ElevenLabs voice ID from your account (for example `21m00Tcm4TlvDq8ikWAM` for the public "Rachel" sample voice).

 #### `engine` (String) (optional)
 *AWS Polly only.*